-Allan Green's family had already purchased land adjacent to the vineyard in 1971, as a family retreat (see Spotlight profile on page 3).
+Allan Green's family had already purchased land adjacent to the vineyard in 1971, as a family retreat (see Spotlight Section).
 Two years later they bought the Greenwood Ridge site from Tony Husch (Tony founded nearby Husch Vineyards, which is now owned by the Oswald family).
 Tony had planted 8 acres of vineyards at the Greenwood Ridge property in 1972, and is one of the oldest vineyards in the Anderson Valley.

 A small winery facility was built right away in 1980.
 Allan called in Jed Steele (of Kendall-Jackson fame), to help get the winery started in the right direction.
 A decision was made to take out and replace the Merlot vines, so just two varietals were harvested in the winery's first year—Riesling and Cabernet Sauvignon.
 Since the Cabernet required several years of aging before its release, the winery's reputation grew initially around its excellent Riesling.
 By 1984, with several vintages of Cabernet Sauvignon aging and the Merlot crop ready to harvest, the winery was expanded to accommodate the growth.
 The following year Allan hired Fred Scherrer as full-time winemaker while he attended to growing the business.
 That same year he built a public tasting room and warehouse facility on Highway 128 in Philo, a few miles from his remote vineyard site.
 With a new winemaker, and a place to showcase his wines, Allan began to broaden the winery's repertoire.